Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 Opportunity For Agents

-Prohibiting Coverage of Specified Sex-trait Modification Procedures as an EHB
+Prohibiting Coverage of Specified Sex-Trait Modification Procedures as an EHB

 • Effective at the beginning of the 2026 plan year, “specified sex-trait modification procedures” are no longer an Essential Health Benefit (EHB) that non-grandfathered EHB plans must cover in 2026 health coverage.